hekailiang/squirrel/README.md

     on[eventName]
     ```
 * **Declarative Annotation**
 Use conventional way to define action method call is convenient, but sometimes user may want to give method a more meaningful name, and moreover the java compiler cannot help user to detect the error when misspelling the method name.
-For this case, the state machine can also be defined and extended in a declarative manner.
+For this case, a declarative way is also provided to define or extend the state machine.
+Here is an example.
 	```java
 	@States({
         @State(name="A", entryCallMethod="entryStateA", exitCallMethod="exitStateA"),